Dhruva Natchathiram (unreleased film): Filming

-The film subsequently experienced production hell owing to Menon's financial constraints, with several other films associated with the director such as Enai Noki Paayum Thota, Naragasooran, Nenjam Marappathillai and the eventually shelved Pon Ondru Kandein also put on hold.
-During the period of delay, a second teaser trailer was released on YouTube during June 2018, and garnered positive reviews from critics.
+The film subsequently experienced production hell owing to Menon's financial constraints, with several other films associated with the director such as Enai Noki Paayum Thota, Naragasooran, Nenjam Marappathillai and the eventually shelved Pon Ondru Kandein also experiencing the same.
+During the period of delay, a second teaser trailer was released on YouTube during June 2018.
 The very same month, Menon claimed that the film entered its final leg of shooting and will be completed within August 2018, although there was no information about the process.
-On 2 November 2019, Menon said the film had undergone post-production which will be completed within 60 days, and may resume shooting for patchwork scenes after his prior commitments with Joshua Imai Pol Kaakha; though by March 2021, Vikram had not yet dubbed his lines, one of the few things needed to finish post-production.
-Vikram began dubbing for his portions in March 2022.
-In August, Menon shared a picture of himself and Vikram with the caption "The stars will align!", leading to the media believing the project was nearing completion.
-In February 2023, Menon resumed filming and completed the remaining portions.
+In November 2019, Menon said that the film would resume shooting patchwork sequences after his prior commitments with Joshua: Imai Pol Kaakha.
+However, filming was subsequently delayed due to COVID-19 pandemic and Vikram's commitments with Cobra and Mahaan.
+In August 2022, Menon shared a picture of himself with Vikram through social media indicating that the project was nearing completion.
+In February 2023, Menon resumed filming the patchwork sequences and finished the shoot the very same month.
+S. R. Kathir and Vishnu Dev filmed the remainder of the portions in this schedule as Paramahamsa was busy with his commitments on other projects.